Regulatory actions for Dec. 27, 2023

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Coherus, Cvrx, Sofwave Medical.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Beigene, Cellusion, Cidara, Daiichi, Ionis, Kite, Olix, Sarepta, Senti, Takeda, Zealand.

 Briefs